zengliX/SIFA/README.md

 	Nclone=c(3:7) # candidate subclone numbers K
 	```

-- Implement the following files:
+- Implement the following source files or functions:
 	- `sampler.R` to perform sampling
-	- `DIC_select.R` to perform model selection
+	- `Model_select.R` to perform model selection
-	- `Visualization.R` for results visualization
+	- `Fit_visual(foldername,X,D)` for results visualization
-	Visualization results will list top 3 frequent trees (when more than 3 tree structures exist) in posterior samples, and display corresponding parameter estimations.
+	Visualization results will list top 3 frequent trees (when >= 3 tree structures exist) in posterior samples, and display corresponding parameter estimations.

-During the sampling process, all samples for each individual K will be stored in one `.Rdata` file.
+During the sampling process, samples for each individual K will be stored in one `.Rdata` file.

 ## Contact
 Please feel free to contact <li.zeng@yale.edu> if you have any question.